yjp20/prism/.github/PULL_REQUEST_TEMPLATE.md

-PR Title

 ## Checklist

 - [ ] Tests have been added (for bug fixes / features)
 - [ ] Docs have been added / updated (for bug fixes / features)

-## What kind of change does this PR introduce
+## What kind of change does this PR introduce?

-Bug fix, feature, or docs update
+_Bug fix_, _feature_, or _docs update_

-## What is the current behavior
+## What is the current behavior?
+What is the new behavior?

-You can also link to an open issue here.
+_You can also link to an open issue here for all the info._

-## If this is a feature change, what is the new behavior

-It can now make a nice cup of tea.

-## Does this PR introduce a breaking change
+## Does this PR introduce a breaking change?

-What changes might users need to make in their application due to this PR?
+_What changes might users need to make in their application due to this PR?_

-### Other information

-(e.g. detailed explanation, related issues, links for us to have context, eg. Stack Overflow, issues outside of the repo, forum, etc.)